- When you make sustainability a core part of your mission, you encourage lasting, meaningful change.

-Don't forget to reach out to other sustainable brands.
-Because these businesses are operating from a place of ethics and core values, they are often deeply invested in promoting the work and products of other sustainable businesses to their own customers.
+Don’t forget to reach out to other sustainable brands.
+These businesses are often deeply invested in promoting the work and products of other sustainable businesses to their own customers.

-"There are other really interesting green products out there from other cool companies, and we'd love to help boost those brands and their efforts," said Fienning.
-"I am thrilled when I see any company genuinely trying to be more eco-conscious, because we are all starting a wave that will get stronger the more people join the effort."
+“There are other really interesting green products out there from other cool companies, and we’d love to help boost those brands and their efforts,” Fienning said.
+“I am thrilled when I see any company genuinely trying to be more eco-conscious, because we are all starting a wave that will get stronger the more people join the effort.”

 This sort of community sharing and support is essential to the growth of sustainable businesses.
 Interacting with other ethical brands can help you access new resources and markets.
 It can reinforce the value of creating a business that meshes with your personal principles if you ever find yourself doubting or struggling.
 You may even encourage others in your industry to start incorporating sustainable principles into their own business models.

-"All these small changes, these businesses' baby steps, add up to make a difference," said Fienning.
-"If we make a … change in the right direction for our business today, maybe we inspire others – our customers, our competitors – to do the same."
+“All these small changes, these businesses’ baby steps, add up to make a difference,” Fienning said.
+“If we make a … change in the right direction for our business today, maybe we inspire others – our customers, our competitors – to do the same.”

-Additional reporting by Katharine Paljug.
-Some source interviews were conducted for a previous version of this article.
+Isaiah Atkins and Katharine Paljug contributed to the writing and reporting in this article.
+Source interviews were conducted for a previous version of this article.